 What Is Money Laundering?

 The term "money laundering" is said to go back to Al Capone, who, during the prohibition in 1920 (USA), has invested the illegally acquired money in launderettes to disguise the origin of the money.
 Today you hear the word "money laundering" more often than ever.

-Money laundering is the unnoticed introduction of illegally generated money through as unobtrusive business transactions in the legal, financial district, and out of it.
+Money laundering definition is the unnoticed introduction of illegally generated money through as unobtrusive business transactions in the legal, financial district, and out of.
 The source of the money, which comes from illegal activities such as corruption, arms or drug trafficking, and tax evasion, is masked by feeding, concealment, and integration.

 Methods and Stages in Money Laundering

 The feed is regarded as money laundering of the first degree, where it is intended to convert illegally acquired cash back into book money.
 This is done on the basis of smaller amounts to cover up illegal activities.
 However, money laundering is usually carried out at this stage, with a high detection risk for the offender.
 The stages of money laundering integration means are quite complex.

 In obfuscation, the money transactions are carried out so often that the document path is broken through, and the money is anonymized.
 With each additional transaction, money laundering becomes harder to track.
 In the course of the business process and through countless transactions, the risk of discovery is reduced.

 The third and last phase of money laundering is integration.
 If the origin of the money can no longer be determined, the illegal money is replaced by z.
 B. Real estate purchases used as a result of legitimate business activity.